 Solar pool cover bubbles up or down?
 The bubbles on a solar pool cover should be face down on the water.
 The purpose of the bubbles is to keep the cover afloat and creating a layer of air or thermal blanket between the pool water and cover.
 The pockets of air created by the bubbles is heated by the sun and in turn helps retain heat.

-A solar inground pool cover is most effective when the edge of the cover is perfectly flush with the edge of the pool, with no gaps and no overlap.
-It's worth taking your time to trim the cover so it hugs the edge of the pool.
-In the long run you'll find a properly fitted cover will save cleaning headaches, retain heat and reduce evaporation better.
+A solar inground pool cover is most effective when the edge of the cover is perfectly flush with the edge of the pool with no gaps and no overlap.
+It's worth taking your time to trim the cover so it hugs the edge of the pool and in the long run you'll find a properly fitted cover will save cleaning headaches, retain heat and reduce evaporation better.

 If the thought of removing and replacing your inground pool cover every time you use your pool seems like a hassle there are alternatives.
-Solar cover alternatives are easier to use but unfortunately are also less effective.
+While the alternatives are easier to use they are unfortunately are also less effective.
 We don't recommend using these products on their own because of their limitations, but they are beneficial compared to not using a solar cover blanket at all.

-A leaf net inground pool cover is arguably one of the smartest things you can add to your pool if you live around trees that shed their leaves in the fall.
+An inground leaf net pool cover is arguably one of the smartest things you can add to your pool if you live around trees that shed their leaves throughout the year and in the fall.
 There is nothing worse than cleaning rotted, decaying leaves out of your pool in the spring.
 Keep leaves out of your pool with a cover especially made for the job of trapping leaves.

-How to use a pool leaf net cover?
-After measuring your pool, purchase a net that is slightly larger than your pool so you have excess overlap.
-The overlap can be weighed down with water tubs or strapped in using rope and stakes.
-You may also want to tie it down to your safety cover or winter cover as long as you aren't compromising the integrity of the cover.
+After measuring your pool purchase a net that is slightly larger than your pool so you have excess overlap.
+The overlap can be weighed down with water tubs or strapped in using rope and stakes similar to a winter cover.
+You may also want to tie it down to your winter safety cover as long as you aren't compromising the integrity of the cover.

 The leaf net can be emptied anytime by rolling the corners up towards the center and discarding the leaves in a garbage can.
 Simply re-install the leaf net if you still see leaves left to be shed before winter.
 Leaf net inground pool covers are designed to withstand being outdoors but they should not be left on the cover over the winter, or used as the only means of covering your pool.